franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

-- Rework chat form to only check for Chats and not groups when checking if a Chat is already created (using chat api ofc).
-  - Rework the API or implement complex logic before the use of the said API.
 - Add user settings to personalize things like notification appareance or even UI theming (the dark and light theme will remain the same, but more themes will be added  [don't know when, don't know how])